 Every year in BC, many families make the ultimate gift: the gift of life.
 Although this gift is much appreciated by transplant recipients, there are many complex emotions involved when a loved one becomes an organ donor.

-BC offers resources to help families cope with grief and mourning, and move toward healing.
+BC Transplant has curated a selection of resources to help families cope with mourning and grieving and healing.
 A list of these support resources is included in our Donor Family Support Guide.